durgunoz/real-estate-valuation-app-istanbul/README.md

 # House Price Prediction App

-This project predicts estimated house prices based on district, neighborhood, and property features such as square meters, number of rooms, age, and floor.
+This project predicts estimated house prices based on district, neighborhood, and property features such as square meters, number of rooms, age, and floor with 0.92 R2 rate.

 Technologies Used:
 - Python